Aman035/solidity-learnings/0-Basics/Readme.md

 # Basics

-Welcome to the Solidity Basics directory!

 This directory covers the basic concepts of Solidity.
 All the contracts implemented in this directory are some concepts which I found essential to practice or to experiment with.
 All the contracts are implemented using `remix`.

-## Learnings + References
+## References

 1. https://solidity-by-example.org/ - The Basics Section

+## Learnings

-2. Assigning Min and Max Values to int and uint
+1. Assigning Min and Max Values to int and uint

    ```solidity
    // int